riona1224/VBA-Challenge/README.md

 References i used:
 Xpert Learning Assistant for the yearlychanges calculations and conditional formatting within vba, as well as guide me with any errors in my code

-followed this to help with my for loops (for each)  https://excelchamps.com/vba/loop-sheets/
+followed this to help with my for loops (to loop throughout worksheets)  https://excelchamps.com/vba/loop-sheets/